damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 section and click save.
 When asked select "all events" to add to all scheduled meetings and "send" out the invitation.
 - **Send swag codes to new team members**
 To celebrate a new team member joining our team, send an email with $50 swag credits for our [Swag Store](https://gitlab.mybrightsites.com/), as noted in the onboarding issue.
-You can get the codes for the swag by TODO.
+You can get the codes for the swag by finding the Google doc titled "Tshirt and stickers coupons 2.12.16".
 - **Order business cards**
 Go to the "Notes" field in BambooHR and enter the info needed for the Business Cards.
 Once every week/few days or how often needed, run the "Business Cards order" report in the Reports - My Reports menu of BambooHR.